Anisotropic vortex motion and two-dimensional superconducting transition

+To further clarify the role of the pinning anisotropy, we also perform systematic scans of $\tilde{U}_x/\tilde{U}_y$ by fixing $\tilde{U}_y$ and varying $\tilde{U}_x$ in both the finite-field mixed-state and zero-field BKT regimes.
+The resulting anisotropy measures, $|H_{c2}^{x}-H_{c2}^{y}|/(H_{c2}^{x}+H_{c2}^{y})$ and $|T_{c}^{x}-T_{c}^{y}|/(T_{c}^{x}+T_{c}^{y})$, are shown in Fig.~\ref{fig4}(a) and Fig.~\ref{fig4}(b), respectively.
+In both cases, the anisotropy decreases monotonically as $\tilde{U}_x/\tilde{U}_y$ approaches $1$, and becomes nearly zero in the isotropic limit.
+These results further support the interpretation that the directional differences in the critical temperatures and critical fields originate from the anisotropic pinning potential.

-In summary, the anisotropic pinning potential can substantially affect the efficiency of vortex motion, depending on the direction of the applied current.
+\textit{Summary and Discussion.}--- In summary, the anisotropic pinning potential can substantially affect the efficiency of vortex motion, depending on the direction of the applied current.
 This characteristic is applicable to both the BKT vortex-antivortex motion and the mixed-state vortex motion.
-A key question remains regarding the origin of the pinning potential.
-In the case of the KTaO$_3$ interface superconductor \cite{kto1,Hua2024}, the pinning potential is likely attributed to the stripe structure, as revealed by scanning superconducting quantum interference device (SQUID) measurements.
+As noted above, in the case of the KTaO$_3$ interface superconductor \cite{kto1,Hua2024}, the pinning potential is likely attributed to the stripe structure, as revealed by scanning superconducting quantum interference device (SQUID) measurements.
 This stripe structure may arise from the ferromagnetic EuO substrate or other structural anisotropies.
-Additionally, it is important to note that anisotropic pinning potentials are a general phenomenon that can originate from a wide range of sources, such as impurities, grain boundaries, and other fabrication-related or geometric designs.
-Therefore, the anisotropic pinning potential serves as a natural explanation for various experimental observations.
+Therefore, such an anisotropic pinning potential provides a natural explanation for the anisotropic superconducting transition behaviors discussed above.